Best Lenders to Refinance Student Loans with Bad Credit this Year

 - Reduce the amount of debt you owe: Owing large sums of debt, especially credit card debt can reduce your credit score.
 Consider paying down debt or consolidating your loans into a single loan.
 This will help to reduce your debt-to-income ratio and improve your score.

 - Check your credit report for errors and dispute them: Errors on your credit report (such as inaccurate personal information, incorrect account balances, or fraudulent activity) can negatively impact your credit score.
 Regularly checking your report and disputing any errors can help maintain a healthy credit score.

 - Apply for a secured credit card or loan if needed: If you have little or no credit history, it can be difficult to obtain credit.
 A secured credit card or loan, where you provide collateral to the lender, can be a good way to establish credit and build a positive credit history, which in turn can improve your score over time.

 If you are unable to qualify for student loan refinancing with bad credit, there are alternative repayment options that you can consider such as the ones given below.

-Forbearance allows you to temporarily pause your monthly loan payments but there are a few conditions for it.
+- Forbearance: Forbearance allows you to temporarily pause your monthly loan payments but there are a few conditions for it.
 Financial hardship can make you eligible for a forbearance.
 However bear in mind that if you opt for forbearance, the interest still accrues on your loan and capitalizes.

-Deferment, like forbearance, temporarily postpones your student loan payments.
+- Deferment: Deferment, like forbearance, temporarily postpones your student loan payments.
 Situations like unemployment, economic hardship, military service, cancer treatment, etc., can make you eligible for a loan deferment.
 If you get approved for deferment, interest generally does not accrue on your student loan debt.